 How long-term are the current problems anyway?
 Customs duties may disappear again.
 Americans don’t see Canadians as the enemy.
 Many of the new levies have already been eliminated by even more recent agreements.
 Also, timber prices could recover again; particularly if the burning of wood becomes cheaper by the climate neutrality mentioned.

-My next step was to find out how cheap these companies really are - I researched Reuters for this: West Fraser has a price-earnings ratio (P/E ratio) of 9.
+Dr. Stern's next step was to find out how cheap these companies really are - he researched Reuters for this: West Fraser has a price-earnings ratio (P/E ratio) of 9.
 This means that the profits amount to more than 10% of what you as an investor pay for this share.
 That is a very good value.
 Canfor has a ratio of 14 and is almost twice as expensive.
 Also, the company does not pay dividends.
 West Fraser still does.
 The company's dividend yield is on a sound Obermatt rank of 52.
 This corresponds to the market average.